-Offences Under Part 3 of the Anti-Corruption Law (2014 Revision) and the Anti-Corruption (Amendment) Law 2016
+Offences Under Part 3 of the Anti-Corruption Law (2016 Revision)

 Bribery of Public Officers and Members of the Legislative Assembly